 The restored Douglas Root Beer Barrel (external link)

-Download our free mobile app to learn more about local historic buildings and sites by taking a walking tour of downtown Saugatuck, Douglas or the Back-in-Time Garden!
+Download our free mobile app to learn more about local historic buildings and sites by taking an interactive self-guided walking tour of downtown Saugatuck, Douglas or the Back-in-Time Garden!
 Available for free download on Apple and Android devices.